Waldenøya

-Waldenøya (anglicized as Walden Island) is a small, rocky island just north of Nordkapp, Nordaustlandet on Svalbard.
-It is the westernmost part of Sjuøyane in the Svaldbard archipelago.
+Waldenøya (anglicized as Walden Island) is a small, rocky island just north of Nordkapp in Nordaustlandet in the Norwegian territory of Svalbard.
+It is the westernmost part of Sjuøyane in the Svalbard archipelago.

 The island is named after John Walden, who was a midshipman aboard the Hon.
 Constantine John Phipps' HMS Racehorse in 1773.
 Walden, along with two pilots, visited the island on August 5 of the same year during the 1773 Phipps expedition towards the North Pole.